honoyomu/Video_Process_Bot/README.md

 This video_process_bot is a LLM based bot that can understand the user uploaded video and generate corresponding messaged based on the user prompt

+# Instructions
-# for windows system, need to set the config "LongPathsEnabled" to 1 to install transformers
-pip install transformers
+for windows system, need to set the config "LongPathsEnabled" to 1 to install transformers ffmpeg is also a mandatory requirement pip install transformers

+#Required Libraries
-# machine learning libraries
+machine learning libraries
 pip install torch
 pip install tensorflow

-# video-to-image
+video-to-image
 pip install opencv-python

-# video to audio
+video to audio
 pip install moviepy
 pip install transformers torchaudio pip install whisper

-# ffmpeg is also a mandatory requirement

-# To run the program locally, I used the streamlit library
-pip install streamlit
-npm install -g localtunnel
+To run the program locally, I used the streamlit library pip install streamlit npm install -g localtunnel